-Another advantage is the geographical proximity of Trinidad and Tobago, and the rest of the Caribbean, to North America the main export market.
-The tourism industry has also created flower shows and other events that celebrate local flora.
+Another advantage is the geographical proximity of Trinidad and Tobago, and the rest of the Caribbean, to North America, the main export market.
+The tourism industry has also created flower shows and other events celebrate local flora.
 However, because of lack of marketing, this area is still largely undiscovered.
 In the meantime, researchers at UWI are fastidiously working on improving anthurium production in the hope of boosting sustainable development, as well as engendering more collaborative research.
 Despite the labour-intensive work, anthurium cultivation is a viable way to make an impact on the current economy.
 Since anthurium plants are carried out in shade-houses with various levels of management, it bodes well for farmers who are in need of a crop to plant.

 Each acre of plants needs around five to six people to work, therefore, creating jobs for those who are unemployed or looking to diversify their own farms.
 Theoretically, if properly undertaken, anthurium farming and exportation of cut flowers could yield a profit margin of 20 to 30 per cent.
 Considering that the anthurium plant has up to 1500 species with variances in texture and colour, there are myriad ways in which the plant, and flower can be used as an export.
 The anthurium could rival the orchid.
 Anthuriums are easier to cultivate than bananas and sugarcane; farmers can get a crop each day, and cut flowers fetch high prices in the markets (both local and international).